LAYA: Layer-wise Attention Aggregation for Interpretable Depth-Aware Neural Networks: Related Work

-\paragraph{Output-level reasoning and interpretability.} Despite substantial progress in feature fusion, the output layer in most architectures remains a static linear projection.
-Early-exit models such as BranchyNet~\citep{teerapittayanon2016branchynet} attach auxiliary classifiers to intermediate layers for efficiency, and deep supervision approaches~\citep{lee2015deeply} encourage multiple layers to contribute training signals.
-However, these methods do not aggregate features at inference time.
-Ensemble strategies~\citep{lakshminarayanan2017simple} combine multiple predictors, yet they require multiple forward passes.
-ScalarMix~\citep{peters2018deep}, used in contextual embeddings such as ELMo, mixes representations from different layers, but the mixing weights are global parameters shared across all inputs, limiting adaptability.
-Attention mechanisms such as Bahdanau attention~\citep{bahdanau2014neural} learn relevance scores dynamically, but are typically applied across sequence or token dimensions rather than across network depth.
+Only a limited number of approaches revisit the role of the prediction head itself.
+Early-exit architectures such as BranchyNet~\citep{teerapittayanon2016branchynet} introduce auxiliary classifiers at intermediate layers to improve inference efficiency, while deep supervision methods~\citep{lee2015deeply} propagate training signals throughout the network.
+However, neither family combines intermediate representations at inference time.
+Ensemble approaches~\citep{lakshminarayanan2017simple} aggregate predictions from multiple models but require multiple forward passes.
+Among existing methods, ScalarMix~\citep{peters2018deep} is conceptually the closest to our work, as it explicitly combines representations extracted from different depths.
+Nevertheless, its mixing coefficients are global parameters shared across all inputs, preventing the model from adapting the contribution of individual layers to each sample.
+In contrast, attention mechanisms~\citep{bahdanau2014neural} learn dynamic relevance scores, although they are typically applied across sequence elements rather than across network depth.